fallahn/xygine/readme.md

 The physics binding of Box2D has been removed, mostly because I wasn't using it.
 It may return in the future, but thanks to the new ECS API implementing your own binding to any physics engine of choice, or even implementing your own collision detection is super easy.
+There's an example of a Chipmunk2D binding in the 'extras' directory.

 ###### ...and the Tiled map support?
 This had already been spun out into [tmxlite](https://github.com/fallahn/tmxlite)